Sathet/3D_Design/Pressure Ruby Luminescence/Project Description.md

 # Project context

 Some samples are studied at high pressure and high temperature for various purposes (phase diagram, etc.).
 It is therefore essential to have precise knowledge of these two characteristics of the sample, and we need instruments to measure them.
-The aim of this project was to develop a new instrument called PRL (Pressure Ruby Luminescence) to measure pressure.
+The aim of this project is to develop a new instrument called PRL (Pressure Ruby Luminescence) to measure pressure.

 This is a very interesting instrument that uses properties of ruby and a bunch of optics to work.